LarsTjernstrom/Website/README.md

 # Website
-Simple CMS Launcher to create pages with content regions and display result from different applications in the regions.
+Suite of two apps allowing to create templates with sections and display result from different applications in the sections.

 Note: Website only wraps responses where the response resource is `Json` (not null) with a session.

 ## Features

-The Wesite features are divided into 2 parts:

-1. CMS admin panel
-2. Presentation wrapping of Starcounter apps
+This solution consists of two apps

+1. **WebsiteProvider** - wraps the responses according to the configuration stored in the database.
+2. **Website CMS** - serves the admin panel.
+It is used to create the configuration for WebsiteProvider in the database.

+### WebsiteProvider

+WebsiteProvider wraps the app responses according to the configuration stored in the database.

+When the end user visits one of the wrapped URLs (or any URL, if there is a default template), the response from that URL is wrapped in our template.

+The view-model includes all of the sections and the filling responses from the mapped foreign URLs.

-### CMS admin panel
+### Website CMS

-CMS admin panel allows to configure the presentation wrapping of Starcounter apps.
+Website CMS allows to configure the wrapping of the app responses in templates.

 CMS is divided into four sections: